PurrPurrPurpleJJ3773/jenny-ai-experiment/README.md

 # Jenny-AI-Experiment: Comparing Leonardo and ChatGPT

-**What I did, the main focus**
+### What I did, the main focus

 I compared two AI-models, Leonardo and ChatGPT, in the framework of generating an illustrative image for a nursery rhyme.

-**Why I did, the aim**
+### Why I did, the aim

 I needed an image where a girl with one bare foot is depicted.
 That picture was supposed to be the accompanying background during my reading on the video.

-**Process**
+### Process

 I made up the same prompts for both of them.
 I started off with the simpliest prompt which would be enough to grasp the main idea.
-The first one sounded like "little girl with one bare foot, old English style, cosy vintage".
+The initial prompt sounded like "little girl with one bare foot, old English style, cosy vintage".
 In my following iterations I was adding some details every time in order to help the models pin the context and stick to the verisimilitude as I didn't want the image to be too childish or magical.
 Having simultaneous chats with two models I observed several *striking differences*:
 - Leonardo
     - ignored the part of the prompt from the very beginning;